folias/stat545a-2013-hw06_lee-woo/README.md

  This dataset contains annual labor force(the number of people who are available for work) data for OECD member countries from 2000 to 2012.
  (I don't know why it contains data in 2011 and 2012, but there are data points.)
- For each country and for each year, population, labor force, the number of the employed and the umemployed people are recorded.
+ For each country and for each year, population, labor force, the number of employed and umemployed people are recorded.
  The data are segmentalized according to sex and standardized age groups.
  [Link to the dataset webpage](http://dx.doi.org/10.1787/data-00309-en)